 - Custom scan

-Even though I initially thought that what my system needs is a full scan, I decided to try a “Standard Scan” to get a basic understanding of the shape in which my infected PC was.
+Even though I initially thought that my system needed a full scan, I decided to try a “Standard Scan” to understand the shape of my infected PC.
 Quite soon after the scanning was started, 12 detected items were found:

-Finally, at the end of the scan, the report indicated 17 detected items marked with red color.
+Finally, at the end of the scan, the report indicated 17 detected items marked with red.
 At first glance, it looks like the number of 17 threats is not a big deal.
-However, it is really frustrating that even one single malware in the system can completely ruin its stable performance.
-My Toshiba laptop is a brand new one.
+However, it is frustrating that even one single malware in the system can completely ruin its stable performance.
+For example, my Toshiba laptop is a brand new one.
 I got it a couple of months ago at my local Walmart store, and it has a fast processor, sufficient memory, and other features that help perform the most complex tasks.
-However, it looked like these 17 threats in my laptop were eating many system resources and made the device totally out of order.
-Clicking on the “Cure PC” button clearly indicated that I need a license to have those 17 threats removed:
+However, it looked like these 17 threats in my laptop were eating many system resources and making the device totally out of order.
+Clicking on the “Cure PC” button indicated that I needed a license to have those 17 threats removed:

-The price is $ 2.95 per month, which seems to be quite affordable.
-However, I wanted first to try the program, so I contacted their customer support and was given a short-term free trial key.
-With that in place, I could delete all the infections and restore my device to the fully-functional mode.
-Even if you prefer to remove the threats manually, the program clearly points to the location of all those infected items when you click on “Detected Items” and get the following lost of threats:
+The price is $2.95 per month, which seems quite affordable.
+However, I wanted to try the program first, so I contacted their customer support and was given a short-term free trial key.
+I could delete all the infections and restore my device to the fully-functional mode with that in place.
+Even if you prefer to remove the threats manually, the program points to the location of all those infected items when you click on “Detected Items” and get the following list of threats:

-To sum up, Trojan Killer Portable made my day and the PC was completely cured and restored to the normal trouble-free performance.
+To sum up, Trojan Killer made my day and the PC was completely cured and restored to the typical trouble-free performance.
 I no longer have those annoying pop-ups that used to distract me considerably.
-Right now, I use the licensed version of the program and perform regular scans of my system with it to make sure my system remains clean.
-I have absolute confidence to recommend this software as a reliable and powerful tool to effectively clean the threats not identifiable by other well-known security products.
+Right now, I use the licensed version of the program and perform regular scans of my system to make sure it remains clean.
+As a result, I have absolute confidence in recommending this software as a reliable and powerful tool to effectively clean the threats not identifiable by other well-known security products.